SFPC/sfpc.github.io/codepaper.md

 - Experience using paper to tap into physical forces in the world in order to produce function
 - A thorough discussion of what paper-based disciplines can bring to 21st century tech problems
 - An introduction to prototyping methods, equipment, code-based modeling and testing strategies
-- And introduction to silkscreened electronics
+- Ab untroduction to silkscreened electronics
 - As a class, creating a physical and virtual toolkit of paper simple machines

-Students will have the time, resources and mentorship by leading practitioners in the field to create ambitious paper projects.
-We want to encourage students to invent new folding-as-tech projects that no one has seen before (or reinvent ancient techniques anew with software and hardware.)
+Students will have access to resources and mentorship by leading practitioners in the field to create ambitious paper projects.
+We want to encourage students to invent new folding-as-tech projects that no one has seen before or reinvent ancient techniques anew with software and hardware.
 No prior coding or craft experience is necessary.
 Admissions is based on essay and previous work samples.
 Our work will be showcased on the final class on 2.17.

+*“The distant universe and our immediate world can both be found in paper.” – Kenya Hara*

 ### Who are the teachers?